Air Source Heat Pump for a 3-Bed Semi: Sizing, Costs, and What to Expect

 The Bottom Line

 A 3-bed semi is one of the best property types for an air source heat pump.
-The sizing is straightforward, costs are manageable (especially with the £7,500 grant), and running cost savings are genuine.
-With the BUS grant, the out-of-pocket cost can be as low as £500-4,500 — comparable to replacing a gas boiler.
+Costs are manageable (especially with the £7,500 grant), and running cost savings are genuine.
+Get a proper survey, choose an experienced MCS-certified installer, consider insulation improvements, and be prepared for minor radiator upgrades.